ragundo/exportmaps/README.md

 ## Is it fast?
 Very,very fast.
 Exportmaps uses a thread for each map to be generated, so it uses all the cores of your computer for generating them.
-In contrast, DF only allows you to generate one map each time.
+In contrast, DF only allows you to generate them one map each time.

 Sites/Structures/Roads is, by far, the slowest map to generate as a full realization of each world site needs to be generated, added to the map and destroyed.

+## Is it multiplatform?

+Unfortunately no. This plugin requires some trickery to get the data natively from DF.
+As I don't have access to a Mac computer, MacOS is not supported.
+The plugin is Linux and Windows only.

 ## But there's already a exportlegends script, isn't?
 Yes.
 You can use `exportlegends maps` to generate the maps, but: